-Editor's note: The symbol Rx stands for "prescription.
+Editor's note: The symbol Rx stands for "prescription."
 The Egyptians considered it a symbol of good and restored health.
 Source: https://n8ve.net/Q8Rxk

-If you are a victim of domestic violence or intimate partner violence, know it is You are not in control of other's behavior.
+If you are a victim of domestic violence or intimate partner violence, know it is NOT your fault.
+Violence is the actions and responsibility of the abuser-not you.
+You are not in control of other's behavior.

 Younger women, ages 16-24 are most likely to be victimized.
-In over 85% of intimate partner violence, the victims are women, and the abusers are men and boys.1 However, it can and does happen to men and boys and between same sex and Two-spirited couples.
+In over 85% of intimate partner violence, the victims are women, and the abusers are men and boys.
+However, it can and does happen to men and boys and between same sex and Two-spirited couples.
 Relationships should be about respect; not power and control masked as love.
 You deserve healthy and respectful love.